-Every student at the college is issued with a unique network username and password(s) which allows him/her to log onto the College's network when onsite.
+Every student at the College is issued with a unique network username and password(s) which allows them to log onto the College's network when onsite.
 All students have access to a cloud-based service (Office 365) which gives them a personal College Outlook email account, document storage (OneDrive) and the ability to view, edit and create Microsoft Office documents in the cloud and access learning materials/activities provided in SharePoint or using OneNote Classroom Notebooks.
 Office 365 is a web-based version of Microsoft Office that allows for creating and opening/editing Word, Excel, Power Point, OneNote documents and integrates with the full Office suite, if available on the device.

-Note: The Office 365 Student Advantage Programme allows BDSC students, free of charge, to install the Microsoft Office suite (Word, Excel, PowerPoint, OneNote, etc.) on up to 15 devices (Windows or Mac versions) - new students will receive information by email about how to install this suite at the beginning of Term 1.
+Note: The Office 365 Student Advantage Programme allows BDSC students, free of charge, to install the Microsoft Office suite on up to 15 devices (including 5 Macs/PCs, 5 smart phones and 5 tablets).
+You are only able to install the applications on devices that you personally own.
+New students will receive information by email about how to install this suite at the beginning of Term 1.

-A student's logon identity is used to track the activity of each student on the BDSC network, keeping a record of his or her internet activity, and his or her use of network printers.
+A student's logon identity is used to track the activity of each student on the BDSC network, keeping a record of their internet activity, and their use of network printers.
 Consequently, it is a requirement that a student's username and password are confidential as per the ICT Cybersafety Agreement signed at enrolment.